-So there are a few different ways of dosing tinctures.
-I tend to follow the British Phytological School (Hoffman, 1988), where doses usually range from 1ml to 5ml, three times daily.
-Some herbs, like blue vervain or lobellia, only require very small doses.
+There is the British Phytological School (Hoffman, 1988), where doses usually range from 1ml to 5ml, three times daily.
+This means 2 full droppers (25 drops each, 50 drops total) is approximately the starting dose, a little more than.
+Some herbs, like blue vervain or lobelia, only require very small doses so it does vary.

 Dried capsule extracts